ARCHER2-HPC/archer2-website/_posts/2021-05-19-newsletter.md

 The following were made the default versions on ARCHER2 on Tuesday 18 May 2021
 - vasp/5/5.4.4-gcc10-cpe2103
 - vasp/6/6.2.0-gcc10-cpe2103

+## RDFaaS available from ARCHER2

+As previously noted, the RDF data was available on RDF as a Service (RDFaaS) as read-only.
+The RDFaaS is now available for read and write access.

+ARCHER2 users can access the data from the ARCHER2 User Access Nodes (UANs) using
+- cd /epsrc/your_project_code
+- cd /general/your_project_code

+Note: as previously notified, /nerc is no longer available

+If the data you wish to access is from an old ARCHER project which is not on ARCHER2, then please contact the [Service Desk](mailto:support@archer2.ac.uk) and we can make arrangements so that you are able to access the data.

 ## Other upcoming ARCHER2 Training